UST-MICO/grapheditor/docs/grapheditor.rst

 Component Styling
 -----------------

-It is possible to inject styles and node templates into the component via ``template`` tags.
+It is possible to inject styles and :js:class:`Node` templates into the component via ``template`` tags.

 Style templates need to have the attribute ``template-type="style"`` and contain one ``<style>`` tag.

-Node templates need to have the attribute ``template-type="node"`` and should have a unique id that corresponds to a specific node type.
+:js:class:`Node` templates need to have the attribute ``template-type="node"`` and should have a unique id that corresponds to a specific :js:class:`Node` type.

 Styling Nodes
 ^^^^^^^^^^^^^